5 Tips to Make Sure Your Plants Survive the Winter

 Resist pruning during hard frosts.

 Strawberries will go dormant in winter and they will look completely dead, but it doesn’t mean they won’t come back in the spring.
 It can be so tempting to want to prune/cut back your plants in the winter months.
 Don’t do it.
-When overwintering container gardens, your goal is to put them thru the least amount of shock possible.
+When overwintering container gardens, your goal is to put them through the least amount of shock possible.

 Move your planter to a protected area.

 Do you get really cold, windy winters?
 If you do, move your planter (preferably with the Mover) close to your house, near a shed or railing, or really anywhere that will provide more protection for your garden.
 It’s amazing how much heat your home will give off in the winter.
 That heat will help keep your plants insulated during cold nights.

 Use a frost net cover.